impactoss/impactoss-installation-guide/server-installation/heroku.md

 - Heroku dashboard console: More > Run Console: `rake db:seed `; or
 - Heroku CLI: run `heroku run rake db:seed --app your-app`

-### Connect with GitHub repository
+#### Connect with GitHub repository

 Go to "Deploy"
 - Select Deployment method "GitHub"
 - Connect to GitHub
 - Select and connect to repository (previously forked to a personal or organization account, see [Fork server source code](/server-config/source-code.md))
-- Manually deploy from "master" branch for staging/development or "production" branch for production enable automatic deploys
+- Manually deploy from "master" branch for staging/development or "production" branch for production; or
+- Enable automatic deploys

-### Upgrade dynos
+#### Upgrade dynos

 By default Heroku will be set up with free dynos for your application server "web" and the email scheduler "clock".
 These free dynos will automatically "go to sleep" when idle resulting in long wait times - to prevent this upgrade to the "Hobby" plan.